IBMDeveloperUK/Search-Bot-201/README.md

 The following tutorial shows how to set up a Search Assistant using a combination of a dialog skill and a search skill.

-The use of search skills requires that your Watson Assistant service instance be either upgraded to the Plus plan, or enabled for the free Plus plan 30-day trail.
+**Note:** The use of search skills requires that your Watson Assistant service instance be either upgraded to the Plus plan, or enabled for the free Plus plan 30-day trail.

 ![plus-plan-trial](/assets/plus-plan-trial.png)